The Heath Street Cycleway is about as good as a cycleway gets

-Heath Street is a crucial link in a six-part East-West regional cycleway connecting Canada Bay in Sydney’s inner west with the western suburbs.
-The Heath Street section was enabled by $7 million from the NSW Government, and it is part of the Parramatta Road Urban Amenity Improvement Program collaboration between state agencies and local governments.
+Heath Street is a crucial link in a six-part East-West regional cycleway that connects Canada Bay in Sydney’s inner west with the western suburbs.
+The Heath Street section was enabled by $7 million from the NSW Government.
+In addition, it is part of the Parramatta Road Urban Amenity Improvement Program, a collaboration between state agencies and local governments.
 Although it’s a beautiful and strategic bit of cycleway, Canada Bay Council (CBC) plans to remove it.

 As good as it gets!
 Read our submission in Heath Street Cycleway

-The route was chosen after a comprehensive feedback process to expand the local bike network and provide a cycling environment for people of all ages and abilities.
-It aims to provide a safe, convenient, and comfortable route for pedestrians and cyclists.
+The route was chosen after a comprehensive engagement process.
+The cycleway expands the local bike network and provides a safe cycling environment for people of all ages and abilities.
+It aims to provide a convenient and comfortable route for pedestrians and cyclists.

 An overview of the Concord to Bay Cycleway connecting bicycle riders from Strathfield to the Inner West (Source: Canada Bay Council)